treyfortmuller/openwx/README.md

 # openwx

-OpenWeather API wrapper library, plus a small test CLI.
+Smallest possible OpenWeather API wrapper library, plus a small test CLI.
+Synchronous HTTP client from `reqwest` and I only implemented the "current weather" endpoint for OpenWeather's free tier.
+API responses are fully typed and take care of timezone considerations.

-## OpenWeather API
+### OpenWeather API

 First signup for the OpenWeather free tier and get an API token [here](https://home.openweathermap.org/users/sign_up).
 API docs for the "current weather data" API can be found [here](https://openweathermap.org/current).